P2PCloud/go-ztone/README.md

 # go-ztone: a client to the ZeroTier One local configuration socket

 `go-ztone` is for using against your local [ZeroTier One](https://www.zerotier.com) instance.
-You must use the "secret authtoken" described in [this document](https://github.com/zerotier/zerotierone#running).
-For the examples specifically, the convention is to use `ZEROTIER_ONE_TOKEN` on the commandline to assign it into the environment.
+You could use the "secret authtoken" described in [this document](https://github.com/zerotier/zerotierone#running) or `NewClientFromDefaultKey` method which would load `/var/lib/zerotier-one/authtoken.secret`.

 ```go
 package main